IHDE-Alliance/solarnet_metadata/docs/_templates/partb.md

 ### Mandatory data description keywords (Sections 5.1, 5.2 and 5.6.2)

-The `BTYPE` keyword should contain either a UCD description of the data contents, or a more human readable description[^footnote-17]:
+The `BTYPE` keyword should contain either a UCD description of the data contents, or a more human readable description[^footnote-16]:

-[^footnote-17]:
+[^footnote-16]: For simulated data and simulated observations, `BTYPE` can be a plot axis description as in published Bifrost FITS files, with a further description given in `BNAME`, see Sections 5.1 and 15.1 of [S-META-SIM].

 ```
 BTYPE = 'phot.radiance;em.UV' / Unified Content Descriptors v1.23